-- (1) An employer shall not permit an employee to work during the employee's compulsory maternity leave period. - (2) An employee who is not permitted to work under paragraph (1), but who would normally have been required to do so during that period under her contract of employment - (a) is entitled to be paid remuneration by her employer amounting to 2 weeks' pay at the appropriate weekly rate; - (b) is entitled, during the compulsory maternity leave period, to the benefit of all of the terms and conditions of employment which would have applied if she had not been absent; and - (c) is bound, during that period, by any obligations arising under those terms and conditions, subject only to the exceptions in this Part. - (3) The appropriate weekly rate, in relation to an employee to whom paragraph (1) applies is the amount of one week's pay, calculated in accordance with Schedule 1. - (4) Any remuneration paid to an employee under her contract of employment in respect of a compulsory maternity leave period under paragraph (2) goes towards discharging any liability of the employer to pay remuneration under paragraph (2) in respect of that period; and, conversely, any payment of remuneration under paragraph (2) in respect of such a period goes towards discharging any liability of the employer to pay remuneration under the employee's contract of employment in respect of that period. - (5) Any remuneration to be paid by an employer to an employee under paragraph (2) shall be reduced by any amount that the employee receives by way of short term incapacity allowance under Article 15 of the Social

-Security (Jersey) Law 197435, or any maternity allowance under Article 22 of that Law, in respect of the compulsory maternity leave period.
+- (1) An employer must not require an employee to work during any period which the employee is entitled to take, and does take, as paid parental leave (a "paid parental leave period"). - (2) In the case of an employee who is pregnant or has given birth, the paid parental leave period must begin with the day on which childbirth occurs. - (3) An employee who would normally have been required, under his or her contract of employment, to work during a paid parental leave period - (a) is entitled to be paid remuneration by his or her employer not exceeding, in total, 6 weeks' pay at the appropriate weekly rate; - (b) is entitled, during that period, to the benefit of all terms and conditions of employment which would have applied had he or she been at work during that period; and - (c) is bound, during that period, by any obligations arising under those terms and conditions, except as provided by paragraph (1) and (2). - (4) For the purposes of paragraph (3)(a) the appropriate weekly rate is the amount of one week's pay, calculated in accordance with Schedule 1. - (5) Any remuneration paid to an employee under a contract of employment in respect of a paid parental leave period goes towards discharging any liability of the employer, under paragraph (3), to pay remuneration in respect of that period, and conversely, any payment of remuneration under paragraph (3) in respect of such a period goes towards discharging any liability of the employer to pay remuneration under the employee's contract of employment in respect of that period. - (6) Any remuneration to be paid by an employer to an employee under paragraph (3) is to be reduced by any amount received by the employee by way of short term incapacity allowance under Article 15 of the Social Security (Jersey) Law 1974, or by way of parental allowance under Article 22 of that Law, in respect of the paid parental leave period.